Utah: Bryce Canyon & Zion National Parks | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Ride from the hotel to Snow Canyon State Park on the paved Whiptail Trail, taking in spectacular views as you ascend into the park.
-You may stop if you’d like and explore the park by foot.
-After approximately six miles, you have the choice to return to the hotel by retracing your path along the Whiptail Trail through Snow Canyon or taking a longer loop ride on the bike path along Highway 18.
+Ride from the hotel to Snow Canyon State Park on the paved Whiptail Trail, enjoying spectacular views as you ascend into the park.
+You may choose to stop and explore the park on foot.
+After approximately six miles, you can either return to the hotel by retracing your path along the Whiptail Trail or opt for a longer loop ride on the bike path along Highway 18.

 Cumulative Distance Range: 7 – 17 miles